danerwilliams/pstb.in/README.md

 # pstb.in
-> Paste bin and url shortener
+> Paste bin and url shortener made in serverless AWS

 ## Configurations